kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-05-post-api-routes/27-post-like-unlike-routes.md

     res.json(post.likes);
   } catch (err) {
     console.error(err.message);

     res.status(500).send('Server Error');
   }
 });

-module.exports = router;
 ```

 ## Test in Postman
-* First test unlike (duplicate like route and rename as `Unlike a Post`)
+### First test unlike
+1. (duplicate like route and rename as `Unlike a Post`)
-* Make sure the request has `x-auth-token` (a "fresh" one) in the Headers of the request
+2. Make sure the request has `x-auth-token` (a "fresh" one) in the Headers of the request
-* Click send and you'll see an empty array (the like has been unliked)
+3. Click send and you'll see an empty array (the like has been unliked)
-* Click again and you'll trigger the error `Post has not yet been liked`
+4. Click again and you'll trigger the error `Post has not yet been liked`
-* Click like request and you'll see the post has been liked
+5. Click like request and you'll see the post has been liked
-* Log in as another user and you'll see the array of likes now has 2 likes
+6. Log in as another user and you'll see the array of likes now has 2 likes

 ```
 [